 Beyond the neonatal period, jaundice rarely is intense, is usually intermittent and triggered by external environmental factors.

 Gallstones of the pigment type (due to excess unconjugated bilirubin in bile), may be found in very young children.
 The incidence of gallstones increases markedly with age.
 History of family members with gallstones in early life (2nd or 3rd decade) is a clue to the possibility of HS or other chronic hemolytic disorder.
 In patients with mild hereditary spherocytosis, cholelithiasis may be the first sign of an underlying red cell disorder.

 Other complications include aplastic, megaloblastic or hemolytic crisis, transfusion-induced iron overload and chronic leg ulcers.

 An increased MCHC is a characteristic feature of RBCs cells in hereditary spherocytosis.
 MCHC values greater than the upper limit of normal are common.
 This increased MCHC is a result of mild cellular dehydration.

 Spherocytes are small cells that lack a central pallor and appear darkly stained.
-The number of spherocytes vary from patient to patient.
+The number of spherocytes varies from patient to patient.
 Although a characteristic feature, spherocytes are not specific to hereditary spherocytosis.
-They are also seen in immunohemolytic anemias, G6PD deficiency and thermal injury.
+They are also seen in immunohemolytic anemias, G6PD deficiency, and thermal injury.

 However, the spherocytes in HS are fairly uniform in size and density.
-Other features seen are anisocytosis, pokilocytosis and polychromatophilia.
+Other features seen are anisocytosis, poikilocytosis, and polychromatophilia.